puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/ese.md

 ### Extract the Catalog

-Before we can do any parsing of the ESE database must get the Catalog associated with the ESE database.
+Before we can do any parsing of the database we must get the Catalog.
 The Catalog is a special table in all ESE databases that contains metadata on all tables and columns in the database.

 There are 4 high level steps required in order to extract data from an ESE database: